 - We’ll assume a historically low 8% average annual return on the stocks, and a 4% average annual return on the bonds (or a 6% average annual return for the entire portfolio).

 - They will each get $1,000/month for a total of $2,000/month, or $24,000/year.
 (If a given calculator can’t handle Social Security in some form, then we’ll add a present value of $450,000 to the portfolio to account for it.
-For a brief explanation of reducing Social Security to a present value, get my free eBook.)
+For a brief explanation of reducing Social Security to a present value, see How Much is Your Social Security Worth?)

 - We’ll use a retirement length or planning horizon of 40 years, taking this couple up to age 100.

 Next, let’s talk about my selection criteria for these calculators.
-I spent my entire career developing software, so I’m both very understanding of the difficulties involved, and very critical of the end results.
+I spent my entire career developing software.
+So I’m both very understanding of the difficulties involved, and very critical of the end results.